Fully Funded Doctoral Studentship in conjunction with the FUN2MODEL project

-Posted: 3rd June 2019
+Posted: 17th September 2019

 Supervisor: Professor Marta Kwiatkowska

-Start Date: October 2019
+Start Date: January, April or October 2020

-Project Description: The FUN2MODEL project (www.fun2model.org) aims to make advances towards provably robust 'strong' Artificial Intelligence.
+The FUN2MODEL project aims to make advances towards provably robust 'strong' Artificial Intelligence.
 In contrast to 'narrow' AI perception tasks realised by deep learning, which are limited to learning data associations, and sometimes referred to as function-based, 'strong' AI aims to match human intelligence and requires model-based reasoning about causality and 'what if' scenarios, incorporation of cognitive aspects such as beliefs and goals, and probabilistic reasoning frameworks that combine logic with statistical machine learning.

 Fairness and bias of algorithmic decisions is critical to ensure their acceptance in society, but has been lacking in recently deployed AI software, for example Microsoft’s bot Tay.
 As a result, a variety of definitions of algorithmic fairness and corresponding verification approaches have been developed.
 However, these do not capture the influence of the cognitive and affective aspects of complex decisions made by autonomous agents, such as preferences and emotional state, which are essential to achieve effective collaboration of human and artificial agents.
-This project aims to develop a probabilistic, Bayesian framework based on causal inference for reasoning about fairness and bias in multi-agent collaborations, together with demonstrator case studies and associated software tools.
+This project aims to develop a probabilistic, Bayesian framework based on cognitive modelling, probabilistic programming and causal inference for reasoning about fairness and bias in multi-agent collaborations, together with demonstrator case studies and associated software tools.

-The successful applicants will join an internationally leading research group of Professor Marta Kwiatkowska, who has an extensive track record in probabilistic verification and pioneering research on safety verification for neural networks and trust in human-robot collaborations.
-The group has presented their work at leading conferences in concurrency, verification, AI, and robotics (notably CAV, CONCUR, TACAS, IJCAI, AAAI and ICRA).
-They will have the opportunity to collaborate with other members of the FUN2MODEL project, and to utilise the methods, models and software developed as part of the project towards their own research objectives.
+The post holder will join an internationally leading research group of Professor Marta Kwiatkowska, who has an extensive track record in probabilistic verification and pioneering research on safety verification for neural networks and trust in human-robot collaborations.
+The group has presented their work at leading conferences in concurrency, verification, AI, and robotics (notably CAV, CONCUR, TACAS, IJCAI, AAAI and ICRA), with Professor Kwiatkowska receiving multiple keynote invitations.
+More information about Professor Kwiatkowska’s research and PRISM model checker can be found here:

 Applicants must satisfy the usual requirements for studying for a doctorate at Oxford.
 Candidates must also have good writing, communication and presentation skills (see the University's web pages on the DPhil in Computer Science for details).

-You should apply online by 8th July 2019, quoting studentship reference CS-MK-2019
+You should apply online by 28th October 2019, quoting studentship reference CS-MK-2020

 For further information about the project or for informal discussions about suitability, please contact Marta Kwiatkowska (firstname.lastname@example.org ).
 For further information about the studentship or the application process please e-mail Computer Science Graduate Admissions